 “The business we acquired used an IT system that had been internally customised so we were keen to transfer this to a consistent and supported system.
 Fortunately Concept Evolution was ready and waiting.

 “The ability to integrate asset lists, PPM schedules, (electronic) timesheet data and the invoicing tool have proved their worth in the new administrative digital business processes that we have developed.
-And as we accumulate digital operational data, Concept gains in effectiveness as a strategic management tool.”
+As we accumulate digital operational data Concept gains in effectiveness as a strategic management tool.”

-BAM FM employs around 900 staff in mobile engineering and resident roles in positions such as caretakers, porters, drivers, cooks and leisure attendants, as well as management roles.
+BAM FM employs over 900 staff in mobile engineering and resident roles in positions such as caretakers, porters, drivers, cooks and leisure attendants, as well as management roles.

 Support across the business

-The system operates using a single hosted database which spans the entirety of the BAM FM customer estates and which staff have access to for the parts of the estate they are involved with.
-With FSI’s support, a small in-house expert user team monitor the Concept installation to perform housekeeping/tidying-up duties and ensure that redundant and out-of-date data is not allowed to interfere with the system’s optimal performance.
+The system operates using a single, hosted database which spans the entirety of the BAM FM customer estates and which staff have access to for the parts of the estate they are involved with.
+With FSI’s support a small in-house expert user team monitor the Concept installation to perform housekeeping/tidying-up duties that ensure that redundant and out-of-date data is not allowed to interfere with the system’s optimal performance.